• Skip to main content

 One simple way to store your breast milk is to buy a plastic storage container.
 You can find a universal room organizing bin ( you can get a two pack for around $23) or get a storage organizer made specifically to hold breastmilk.

-The First Year’s Breast Flow Milk Storage organizer is a great option holding up to 20 bags of milk.
+The First Year’s Breast Flow Milk Storage organizer is a great option for holding up to 20 bags of milk.
 One storage bin runs about $16- but it is It’s FSA/HSA eligible so be sure to use that up!

 And, as previously mentioned, the ZipTop Freezer Storage Trays work great, especially if you are using their silicone bags.